TWA Flight 840 (1986): Investigation

 Investigators concluded that the bomb contained one pound of plastic explosive.
-As the bomb was placed on by the floor of the cabin, the explosion tore a hole downward, where the fuselage absorbed the most damage.
+As the bomb was placed on the floor of the cabin, the explosion tore a hole downward, where the fuselage absorbed the most damage.
 It is suspected it had been placed beneath the seat on a previous journey by a Lebanese woman (later arrested, never convicted) who worked for the Abu Nidal Organisation, which was dedicated to the destruction of the state of Israel.
 They had previously hijacked and bombed several other aircraft, as well as committing various terrorist attacks in parts of the Middle East.